-Growth Habit: Gorse is a prickly, perennial, evergreen shrub which if left undisturbed will in favourable conditions grow to a height and diameter of 2-3 metres in four to five years.
+Growth Habit: Gorse is a prickly, perennial, evergreen shrub which, if left undisturbed, will, in favourable conditions, grow to a height and diameter of 2-3 metres in four to five years.
 All it’s stems and leaves are prickly, ending in a sharp spine.
 The small dark green leaves are stiff and covered with a waxy coat.

 Type of Plant: Evergreen, woody shrub.